Sliding wear: role of plasticity

-Fig. \ref{1logR0.2logWearRate.eps}(a) shows the calculated cumulative wear rate and (b) the number of wear particles as a function of the logarithm of the wear particle radius for glass with different penetration hardness on sandpaper P100.
-The curve denoted ``elastic'' corresponds to infinite hardness (no plastic flow).
-The calculated wear rate for $\sigma_{\rm P} = 10 \ {\rm GPa}$ is $\Delta V/LF_{\rm N} \approx 0.33 \ {\rm mm^3/Nm}$, which is similar to the measured wear rate for window glass ($0.34 \ {\rm mm^3/Nm}$; see Fig. \ref{1distance.2massloss.allGLASS.eps}).
-However, the calculations cannot explain why the wear rates for borosilicate glass and quartz are approximately $0.38$ and $0.16$ times smaller, respectively, than for window glass (see Fig. \ref{1distance.2massloss.allGLASS.eps}).
+Fig. \ref{1logR0.2logWearRate.eps}(a) shows the calculated cumulative wear volume, and Fig. \ref{1logR0.2logWearRate.eps}(b) shows the number of wear particles, both as functions of the logarithm of the wear particle radius, for glass surfaces with different penetration hardness values sliding on sandpaper P100.
+The curve labeled ``elastic'' corresponds to infinite hardness, which implies no plastic deformation.
+The calculated wear rate for $\sigma_{\rm P} = 10 \ {\rm GPa}$ is $\Delta V/LF_{\rm N} \approx 0.33 \ {\rm mm^3/Nm}$, which is in close agreement with the experimentally measured wear rate for window glass ($0.34 \ {\rm mm^3/Nm}$; see Fig. \ref{1distance.2massloss.allGLASS.eps}).

+However, the current theoretical model does not account for the observed reduction in wear rates for borosilicate glass and quartz, which are approximately $0.38$ and $0.16$ times smaller than the wear rate of window glass, respectively (see again Fig. \ref{1distance.2massloss.allGLASS.eps}).

 0.3cm {\bf 7 Discussion}

 Many wear equations have been developed, but the most widely used is probably the Archard wear equation: